Secured loans include mortgages, auto loans, many personal loans and even some credit cards. The loans all have one thing in common.

 And secured loans have another advantage: They often have higher borrowing limits, allowing you to get your hands on more money if you need it.

-But unsecured loans don't carry the risk that you could wind up losing something valuable if you run into financial trouble.
+But unsecured loans don't carry the risk that you could wind up losing something valuable if you run into financial trouble and are unable to repay the loan.

 Common types of secured loans